GregWeil/mint-turn/README.md

 What do I have to work with?
 ----------------------------
-- makePath: Takes an array of points and makes a path that goes through every point
-- makeHull: Takes an array of points and makes a convex path that encloses them all
-- makeTransform: Takes an object and a 4x4 matrix, and applies the matrix to it
-- makeGroup: Takes an array of objects and makes a group of them ordered by depth
+**makePath**: Takes an array of points and makes a path that goes through every point **makeHull**: Takes an array of points and makes a convex path that encloses them all **makeTransform**: Takes an object and a 4x4 matrix, and applies the matrix to it **makeGroup**: Takes an array of objects and makes a group of them ordered by depth

+All of these functions return objects, which can be rendered on their own or be given to makeTransform and makeGroup to create more complex objects

 What's the example?
 -------------------